ironsheep/P2-vscode-extensions/README.md

 ## Features
 - Full support for both P1 (spin/pasm) and P2 (spin2/pasm2) languages
-- **P1: Syntax and Semantic Highlighting** for both Spin and Pasm
+- P2 Support:
    - **P2: Syntax and Semantic Highlighting** for both Spin2 and Pasm2 including all Streamer and Smart-pin Symbols as well as all debug() statements with parameter validation for all display types
    - **P2: Show Hovers Feature** Hovers show information about the symbol/object that's below the mouse cursor.
 In our case this is for both user written code and for Spin2 built-ins.
    - **P2: Signature Help Feature** As you are typing a method name show signature help for both user written methods and for Spin2 built-in methods.
+- P1 Support:
+   - **P1: Syntax and Semantic Highlighting** for both Spin and Pasm
+   - **P1: Show Hovers Feature** Hovers show information about the symbol/object that's below the mouse cursor.
+In our case this is for both user written code and for Spin built-ins.
+   - **P1: Signature Help Feature** As you are typing a method name show signature help for both user written methods and for Spin built-in methods.
+- **Object Public interface documentation generation** via keystroke [Ctrl+Alt+d], doc opens on right side of editor
+- **Doc-Comment Generation** for PUB and PRI methods via keystroke [Ctrl+Alt+c] - Ctrl+Alt+( c )omment. <br>- Comment is inserted immediately below the PUB or PRI line.
 - **Custom tabbing** Tab-stop support per section à la Parallax **Propeller Tool**
 - **Tab Sets** You can choose between `Propeller Tool`, `IronSheep`, and `User1` (*adjust in settings to make your favorite set*)
 - File navigation from **Outline View**